BRIARtATe9798/YA9OYPW3Y/pKa/wka/OaY9/education-practices_Dc2rFd_1741771474.log.md

 ## 5. Community Assets

-- a.
-The Linux Foundation will hold title to all trade or service marks used by the Technical Initiative ("Technical Initiative Trademarks"), whether based on common law or registered rights.
-Technical Initiative Trademarks may be transferred and assigned to LF Technical Initiatives to hold on behalf of the Technical Initiative.
-Any use of any Technical Initiative Trademarks by Collaborators in the Technical Initiative will be in accordance with the trademark usage policy of the Linux Foundation, available at [https://www.linuxfoundation.org/trademark-usage](https://www.linuxfoundation.org/trademark-usage/), and inure to the benefit of the Linux Foundation.

 - b.
 The Linux Foundation or Technical Initiative must own or control the repositories, social media accounts, and domain name registrations created for use by the Technical Initiative community.